rnepal2/ML-Experiments/README.md

 # Introduction to Machine Learning

-A collection of python notebooks discussing the introductory concepts in machine learning.
+This is a collection of python notebooks discussing the introductory concepts in machine learning.
-These are done as a part of my learning processes, course assignments etc. I will be updating the repository with new topics when I cover them.
+These are done as a part of my learning processes, course assignments etc. I will be updating the repository with new topics once I cover them.